 External Validation

-All four algorithms – Drewnick, QOR, QAND, and DBSCAN – were run on the Houston mobile monitoring campaign data.
-To compare performance, each algorithm’s labeled anomalies were compared with the anomalies of the validation set on the same subset of days, which were taken to be the ground truth.
+We run all four algorithms – Drewnick, QOR, QAND, and DBSCAN –on the Houston mobile monitoring campaign data.
+To differentiate performance, we compare each algorithm’s labeled anomalies with the anomalies of the validation set on the same subset of days, which are the ground truth.
+We observed the algorithms to capture plume behavior; the DBSCAN algorithm labeled 848 multivariate realizations with all pollutants lower than their respective 5th quantiles as plumes, or 0.07% of the total number of labeled anomalies.

 Of the four algorithms, DBSCAN had the best performance, with its labels exhibiting 86.9% agreement with the validation set’s labels.
 The QOR, QAND, and Drewnick algorithms exhibit 85.5%, 77.0%, and 81.8% agreement, respectively.
 For context, an algorithm that simply labeled all points as normal would generate 74.7% agreement with the validation set.
-Because this baseline agreement is so high, confusion matrices were created to probe sources of agreement and disagreement between each algorithm’s predicted anomalies and the validation set labeled anomalies.
-These confusion matrices tabulate the number of points that a given algorithm labels as normal or anomaly that agree or disagree with the corresponding labels in the validation set.
-Confusion matrices for the four algorithms are presented in Figure 3.
+Because this baseline agreement is so high, we create confusion matrices to probe sources of agreement and disagreement between each algorithm’s predicted anomalies and the validation set labeled anomalies and display them in Figure 3.
+Confusion matrices compare how an algorithm categorizes points with the points’ true categories.
+In our work, confusion matrices tabulate the number of points that a given algorithm labels as normal or anomaly that are correspondingly labeled as normal or anomaly in the validation set.
+As an example from Figure 3, there are 397,035 points that the DBSCAN algorithm labeled “Normal” that were also “Normal” in the validation set.

 Figure 3 illustrates that even though the DBSCAN algorithm exhibits greater overall agreement with the validation set, it predicts anomalies less successfully compared to the QOR algorithm.
 However, the DSBCAN algorithm outperforms the QOR algorithm in its ability to not predict normal points as anomalous.
 This suggest that the QOR algorithm captures the most anomalies but is a coarse approach to doing so; the DBSCAN algorithm captures fewer anomalies but is less likely to predict something as anomalous when it is not.
 Table S6 contains counts of instances in which one algorithm made a mistake of a given type when the other did not.
 Table S6 provides further evidence that the DBSCAN algorithm is inferior in its ability to label anomalous points compared to the QOR algorithm, while the QOR algorithm is inferior in its ability to not label normal points as anomalous.
 For the purposes of further analysis, we focus our attention on DBSCAN derived anomalies, bringing in QOR derived anomalies periodically for comparison.
 We choose to focus on results from DBSCAN as the approach is more conservative; it does not result in as many false positives as the QOR algorithm and provides confidence that what is being analyzed is an anomaly.
-The QAND and Drewnick algorithms do not offer superior performance over the DBSCAN and QOR algorithms and will not be considered for further analysis.
+The QAND and Drewnick algorithms do not offer superior performance over the DBSCAN and QOR algorithms, and we do not be consider them for further analysis.